cam-errembault/CV/README.md

-Little project made to help my girlfriend during her exams in EPHEC
+Little project made for one of my lessons in EPHEC, louvain-la-neuve.
+Jan 2021

 color palette used:
 <palette>